lisarosaa/acme-web-design/development-strategy.md

 Styling for an article of Services

 ## 6. User Story: Quote
-As a user story, I want to be able to get a quote from the site
+As a user of the site, I want to be able to get a quote from the site

 1. This user story was developed on a brach called `quote`
 2. It was merged to `master` when the feature was finished.